zacthuku/react-hooks-react-router-nested-routes-v6/README.md

 ## Learning Goals

-- Created nested routes using `children` and `Outlet`
+- Create nested routes using `children` and `Outlet`
 - DRY up code with nested routing
 - Pass data to nested route components using `useOutletContext`

 ## Introduction

-In this code along, we're going to keep working with our Social Media application we made in the previous code along.
+In this code-along, we're going to keep working with our Social Media application we made in the previous code-along.
 However, we want to make some updates!

-First of all, we don't want to have to include our `NavBar` component in every page level component - that wasn't very DRY!
-We also included the same ErrorPage on every one of our components - we'll fix that too.
+First of all, we don't want to have to include our `NavBar` component in every page level component — that wasn't very DRY!
+We also included the same `ErrorPage` on every one of our components — we'll fix that too.

 Second of all, we don't want to navigate to a brand new web page to view a specific user.
 Instead, we want that user to display on the same page as the